 - (1) Treatment and Disposal.
-Operators may treat or dispose of Oily Waste through one of the following methods: - A. Disposal at a commercial solid waste disposal facility; - B. Land Treatment onsite pursuant to 905.e.(2); or - C. Land Treatment at a Centralized E&P Waste Management Facility permitted pursuant to Rule 907. - D. Onsite treatment, for Oily Waste other than tank bottoms, using alternative methods described on a Form 27, Site Investigation and Remediation Workplan submitted to the Director for prior approval.

-(2) Land Treatment Requirements.

-A. Prior to commencing any Land Treatment, Operators will submit and obtain approval of a Form 27, Site Investigation and Remediation Workplan.
-The Form 27 will include, at a minimum:
+Operators may treat or dispose of Oily Waste through one of the following methods: - A. Disposal at a commercial Solid Waste Disposal facility; - B. Land Treatment onsite pursuant to 905.e.(2); or - C. Land Treatment at a Centralized E&P Waste Management Facility permitted pursuant to Rule 907. - D. Onsite treatment, for Oily Waste other than Tank bottoms, using alternative methods described on a Form 27 submitted to the Director for prior approval. - (2) Land Treatment Requirements. - A. Prior to commencing any Land Treatment, Operators will submit and obtain approval of a Form 27.
+The Form 27 will include, at a minimum: - i.

-- i.
 A site diagram depicting the location of the planned Land Treatment area; - ii.
-The duration of the planned treatment; and - iii.
-The Operator's plan for final disposition of the treated Oily Waste. - B. Operators will adhere to the approved plan provided with the Form 27, and Rules 907 and 915, when performing Land Treatment. - C. Operators will remove free oil from the Oily Waste prior to Land Treatment. - D. Operators will spread Oily Waste evenly to prevent pooling, ponding, and runoff. - E. Operators will prevent contamination of stormwater runoff, Groundwater, and surface water. - F. Operators will enhance biodegradation by routine disking, tilling, aerating, or addition of nutrients, microbes, water or other amendments, at a predetermined frequency pursuant to the approved Form 27. - G. When Operators incorporate land-treated Oily Waste in place or beneficially reuse it, the treated waste may not exceed the cleanup concentrations in Table 915-1, including inorganic constituents and metals.
+The duration of the planned treatment; and

+- iii.
+The Operator's plan for final disposition of the treated Oily Waste. - B. Operators will adhere to the approved plan provided with the Form 27 and Rules 907 and 915 when performing Land Treatment. - C. Operators will remove free oil from the Oily Waste prior to Land Treatment. - D. Operators will spread Oily Waste evenly to prevent pooling, ponding, and runoff. - E. Operators will prevent Pollution of Stormwater Runoff, Groundwater, and surface water. - i.
+Operators will establish stormwater controls and use Best Management Practices to prevent contaminated stormwater from leaving the Land Treatment area. - ii.
+Operators will establish Land Treatment areas where contaminant mobility, soil type, or depth to Groundwater prevent downward migration of contaminants that would cause a violation of any WQCC Regulation 41 numeric and narrative Groundwater quality standards and classifications, as incorporated by reference in Rule 901.b. - iii.
+Operators will establish Land Treatment areas a minimum of 200 feet from the ordinary high water mark of a surface water. - iv.
+The Director may require the use of a liner beneath the Land Treatment area as a condition of approval on the Form 27, as appropriate. - F. Operators will enhance biodegradation by routine disking, tilling, aerating, or addition of nutrients, microbes, water or other amendments, at a predetermined frequency pursuant to the approved Form 27. - G. When Operators incorporate land-treated Oily Waste in place or beneficially reuse it, the treated waste may not exceed the cleanup concentrations in Table 915-1, including inorganic constituents and metals.